Super-Genius/GENie/docs/scripting-reference.md

 * _Universal_ - OS X universal binary, target both 32- and 64-bit versions of x86 and PPC.
 Automated dependency generation must be turned off, and always do a clean build.
 Not supported by Visual Studio.
 * _Universal32_ - like _Universal_ above, but targeting only 32-bit platforms
 * _Universal64_ - like _Universal_ above, but targeting only 64-bit platforms
+* _Universal64ARM_ - like _Universal_ above, but targeting only x86 & Arm 64-bit platforms
 * _PS3_ - Playstation 3
 * _WiiDev_ - Wii
 * _Xbox360_ - Xbox 360 compiler and linker under Visual Studio